by Jane Rosenstein and Didier Lambert

 With the illuminating lights, objects and videos this is a magnificent exhibition that is both educational and enjoyable.

-Posted by Jane Rosenstein on February 8, 2016, With 2386 Reads Filed under Art, Books, & Entertainment, Life, Of Interest.
+Posted by Jane Rosenstein on February 8, 2016, With 2395 Reads Filed under Art, Books, & Entertainment, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.